K-Jeyavenkatesh/ISHOP/README.md

 # ISHOP
-Developed a Standalone application on topic E-Commerce
+Developed a Standalone application on topic E-Commerce.